 Apply Now for Fall Admission!

-The Master's Program in Public Affairs is a two-year, 36-unit program that is completed in four semesters, including the Public Affairs internship.
+The Master's Program in Public Affairs is a two-year, 36-unit program that is completed in four semesters.
 There are no classes held in the summer.

 Program of Study

 The 36-unit program of study includes the following four requirements:

 - Public Affairs Internship - A unique and key feature of the program is the Public Affairs Internship.
 Students work with program staff to secure a full-time, graduate-level internship in their interest area.
 The internship may be completed either during the summer between a student's first and second year in the program (for no credit), or during their second year in the program (for 3 units).

 - Core Graduate Courses (see Courses for details) - Students complete six core graduate courses (3 units each).
 Total of 18 units.